gyrdym/ml_linalg/README.md

 Currently, the library presents just vectors and vector operations.

-All vector operations are supported by SIMD ([single instruction, multiple data](https://en.wikipedia.org/wiki/SIMD)) computation architecture, so this library  presents two high performance SIMD vector classes: `Float32x4Vector` and `Float64x2Vector`.
-Operations in the first one are performed in four "threads" and in the second one - in two "threads".
+All vector operations are supported by SIMD ([single instruction, multiple data](https://en.wikipedia.org/wiki/SIMD)) computation architecture, so this library presents a high performance SIMD vector class: `SIMDVector`.
+Operations in the class are performed in four "threads".
 This kind of concurrency is reached by special 128-bit processor registers, which are used directly by program code.

 At the present moment most common vector operations are implemented: